ZenexHubScript/Zenex-hub/README.md

 -----------------------

 # What does This mean
-🟢 - Is done or will most likely be added/Happen
+🟢 - It works and has been added or not

 🟡 - Some parts of it have been done or works

-🔴 - This has not started development and will most likely not be finished
+🔴 - This has not started development or Added script the script and will most likely not be finished

 -----------------------